-Nokia Music+ streaming service coming soon with unlimited downloads and skipsAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Music+ streaming service coming soon with unlimited downloads and skipsAlex Wagner - Editorial Director of News and Content

 Nokia has been offering its free Nokia Music streaming service in the U.S. since September of last year, giving Lumia owners the opportunity listen to playlists curated by the company's "musicologists" or create their own playlist based on artists that the user selects.
 Today that service expanded a bit, as Nokia has announced its new Nokia Music+ subscription service.
 After ponying up €3.99/$3.99 per month, Nokia Music+ customers will gain access to a higher quality music stream that Nokia says is eight times that of the existing Nokia Music streams.
 Also included in Music+ is unlimited song skips, unlimited mix downloads (the free service has a limit of four), viewable lyrics and the ability to play music through a web app.